Childhood amnesia: Neurobiology

 Previously, it was assumed that neurogenesis, or the continued production of neurons, ended after development.
 Recent findings have shown that there are high levels of neurogenesis in the hippocampus in early childhood which taper out into adulthood, although neurogenesis continues to persist slowly.
 As the hippocampus is known to be vital to memory processes, there are obvious implications for childhood amnesia.
 Animal research has shown that the age of high neurogenesis is in the developmental period when persistent memories are least likely to be formed.
 It has been proposed that hippocampal neurogenesis degrades existing memories.
 This may be due to increased competition between the new and existing neurons, followed by the replacement of synapses in preexisting memory circuits.
 This theory has been supported in mouse models in which increasing neurogenesis levels also increased forgetting.
 Additionally, decreasing neurogenesis after new memory formation resulted in decreased forgetting.
-Are 'lost' infant memories permanently erased (i.e., storage failure) or do they become progressively inaccessible with time (i.e., retrieval failure)?
+It is unknown whether "lost" infant memories are permanently erased (i.e., storage failure) or become progressively inaccessible with time (i.e., retrieval failure).
 Consistent with a deficit in memory retrieval, optogenetic reactivation of neuronal ensembles that encoded the memory drive memory recall in adulthood.
 In addition, memories are consolidated via transferral from the hippocampus to the cortex.
 This transferral occurs preferably during periods of elevated excitability in the hippocampus i.e. during ripple oscillations.
 Ripple oscillations represent increased hippocampo-cortical communication.
 This increase in experience-associated activity does not occur up to a certain age suggesting that this might be a mechanism for infantile amnesia.